sudecakmak/Data-Base-Management-Systems/README.md

 # Order by, Like, Null, Count, Distinct

 - **Order by** ->
+> The ORDER BY keyword sorts the records in ascending order by default.
+To sort the records in descending order, use the DESC keyword.

 - **Like** ->
+> The LIKE operator is used in a WHERE clause to search for a specified pattern in a column.
+ The percent sign (%) represents zero, one, or multiple characters.
+ The underscore sign (_) represents one, single character.

 - **Null** ->
+> A field with a NULL value is a field with no value.
+If a field in a table is optional, it is possible to insert a new record or update a record without adding a value to this field.
+Then, the field will be saved with a NULL value.

 - **Count** ->
+> The COUNT() function returns the number of rows that matches a specified criterion.

 - **Distinct** ->
+> The SELECT DISTINCT statement is used to return only distinct (different) values.

 ## Project Description